 - Rent charged must be comparable to the local market.
-2023 Fair Market Rent in Alabama | RentData.org - All utilities and services furnished by the residential provider must be included in the agreement. - Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint. - Optimizes, but does not regiment individual initiative, autonomy, and independence in making life choices including, but not limited to, daily activities, physical environment, and with whom to interact. - Facilitates individual choice regarding services and supports and who provides them.
+2023 Fair Market Rent in Alabama | RentData.org.
+The rental amount must be a set monthly amount NOT a monthly percentage. - All utilities and services furnished by the residential provider must be included in the agreement. - Providers will ensure individuals rights to privacy, dignity and respect, and freedom from coercion and restraint are met. - Providers will not regiment an individual's initiative, autonomy, and independence in making life choices including, but not limited to, daily activities, physical environment, and with whom to interact. - Providers will ensure individuals have a choice regarding services and supports and who provides them.